-Sections: 1) Insurance; 2) History and Potential Alternative School; 3) Instructors
+Sections: 1) Insurance; 2) History and Potential Alternative School; 3) Instructors; 4) Structure

 2) History and Potential Alternative School

-- Apparently in 1930 there was talk of constructing another school for “colored children” at Sycoline; but the School Board took no action on the request during their meeting in October.
+- Apparently in 1930 there was talk of constructing another school for “colored children” at Sycoline; but the School Board took no action on the request during their October meeting.
 Sources: Loudoun Times Mirror Staff.
 (1930, Oct 16).
 School Board Votes $600 for Sanitation.
 Loudoun Times Mirror.
 Staff.
 (1930, Oct 18).
 Loudoun Reports School Increases.
 Washington Post, p.
 22.